-The Centre for Applied Research at SUSS, in collaboration with the National Council of Social Service and The Ngee Ann Kongsi is conducting a longitudinal survey to assess the experiences, activities and well-being of all residents in 1,000 Singaporean households.
+The School of Humanities and Behavioural Sciences at SUSS, in collaboration with the National Council of Social Service and The Ngee Ann Kongsi, is conducting a longitudinal survey to assess the experiences, activities and well-being of all residents in 1,000 Singaporean households.

-The study is a household panel study of 1,000 Singaporean households.
+The study is a household panel study of over 3,000 Singaporeans across 1,000 households.
 All participants will be interviewed face to face on their daily activities and experiences.
-The total sample size is estimated to be 3,000.

 The longitudinal study also documents change over 3 years, quantifying economic conditions such as employment alongside contribution/value beyond monetary terms such as caregiving, social support and intergeneration transfers.

 At present, the first wave has been completed.
 Reports and findings will be published here at a later date.